daegalus/dart-uuid/README.md

 * Cryptographically strong random # generation on all platforms
 * [Annotated source code](http://daegalus.github.com/annotated/dart-uuid/Uuid/Uuid.html)

-Note: The AES implementation used is a custom written implementation, and I can not guarantee that it actually works.
-This is only until a standard library version for generating crypt strong random bytes is implemented.

 ## Getting Started

 ### Notes on Windows (currently)